OCA/stock-logistics-reporting/stock_move_value_report/readme/DESCRIPTION.rst

-This module allows to obtain a report with the cost value of a given operation set like a picking, a scrap, an inventory or even a selection of moves or move lines.
+This module allows to obtain a report with cost value of a given operation like a picking, a scrap, an inventory or even a selection of moves or move lines.